Can You Get Disability for Breast Cancer? How to Qualify

-- Initial Application: You submit a lengthy written application, details on past work and treatment, and copies of your medical records.
+Initial Application: You submit a lengthy written application with details on past work and treatment and copies of your medical records.
 A government staffer reads your file and makes a decision.
-(Only 20% of people win at this stage; the large majority are denied.)
+(Only 20% of people win benefits at this stage; most applicants are denied.)

 Why most people seek professional help

 Because the process is so complicated, most successful applicants get a lawyer (or trained non-lawyer representative) to help.
 Lawyers will pull together your medical records, write your application, advise you on getting proper medical treatment, submit all the paperwork, and (if needed) argue your case before a judge.

 There are two big upsides to hiring a lawyer: They do almost all the work for you and hold your hand through the process and a disability lawyer increases your chance of winning.
 (Government studies show that at the appeal stage, people with a lawyer are three times as likely to qualify.)

 The only downside is cost.
 Lawyers aren’t allowed to charge any up-front fee, so it doesn’t matter if you can afford one right now.
 If they win your case, they get 25% of any back pay (retroactive benefits) that they win for you.

 This is worth it for almost everyone — you only pay if you win (if you lose, you pay nothing), you only pay once, and the cost pales in comparison to the amount you get.

 Should I hire a professional?

 Almost every applicant who applies because of breast cancer should hire a lawyer or other professional.
 (We don’t say this to everyone — see, for example, our articles on Huntington’s disease or pancreatic cancer.)

 Why?
 This process can be particularly unfair for breast cancer patients.
 Since it’s hard to diagnose (there’s no official test for breast cancer) and isn’t always disabling, the government treats breast cancer patients with suspicion and requires detailed proof.
 Having assistance from an expert can make all the difference.